 Night life in Zanzibar

 What many might not expect about Zanzibar is the vibrant nightlife that exists around every corner.
 The image of quiet candlelit dinners on the beach is certainly a reality, but when it comes time to experience what the city has to offer, you will never be in short supply of new places to look.
+From time to time while in Zanzibar you will spot a beach bonfire inviting you to party.
 Try the Stone Town food market, which occupies the park in front of the Sultan’s palace.
 Dozens of local food vendors will be offering truly authentic flavors — be sure to try some freshly-made sugar cane juice and grilled squid.